 ❌Lack of transparency

 Transparency is even more important later on.
 An outsourcing vendor should provide regular progress reports, status updates, and product demos.
-This allows you to understand what is going on with your project, how the budget is being spent, what difficulties appear along the way, and when to expect results.
+This allows you to understand what is going on with your project, how the budget is being spent, the difficulties that appear along the way, and when to expect results.

 ❌Communication issues

-Miscommunication is one of the common root causes for failed projects.
+Miscommunication is one of the common root causes of failed projects.
 The team should work well together and be on the same page with the client.
-You shouldn’t be the only one to initiate communication with your outsourcing vendor, or be solely responsible for creating appointments, meetings, and checks.
+You shouldn’t be the only one to initiate communication with your outsourcing vendor or solely responsible for creating appointments, meetings, and checks.

 You might fall in love with silver-tongued sales reps, but don’t hurry to sign a contract.
-It’s always a good idea to talk to the engineers first, ensure they have good English and aren’t afraid to speak up.
+It’s always a good idea to talk to the engineers first and ensure they have good English and aren’t afraid to speak up.

-By the way, high soft skills requirements are one of the reasons why only 4 out of 100 qualified candidates get through MindK vetting.
+By the way, high soft skills requirements are one reason only 4 out of 100 qualified candidates pass MindK vetting.
 We also noticed that clients are much more satisfied when they can talk to engineers directly, which we encourage at every step.

 ❌Lack of proven expertise

-Someone who claims to be an expert in web development but doesn’t have a portfolio of high-quality work is suspicious to say the least.
-Even if all of the relevant projects fall under a strict NDA, an experienced vendor will demonstrate a deep knowledge of your domain and key technologies.
+Someone who claims to be an expert in web development but doesn’t have a portfolio of high-quality work is suspicious, to say the least.
+Even if all the relevant projects fall under a strict NDA, an experienced vendor will demonstrate a deep knowledge of your domain and key technologies.

 ❌High employee turnover

 This may indicate that the vendor doesn’t treat employees well or that there are underlying issues within the company culture.
-When barely a month passes that an engineer leaves your project, this paints a grim picture for its success.
+When barely a month passes before an engineer leaves your project, this paints a grim picture of its success.
 Expensive onboarding, lost knowledge, and poor morale are some of the issues caused by high turnover.

 That’s why top outsourcing companies pay a lot of attention to keeping their engineers happy.
 For example, MindK has a turnover rate of just 13%.